PortableApps64/PortableApps-ForMacOS64/README.md

 <b>ERRORs/PROBLEMs:</b><br/>
-Write down what error(s) you're getting, try to research & solve as much possible,<br/>
+Write down what error(s) you're getting, try to research & try to solve as much possible,<br/>
 then let us know in FreeSMUG forum about your unsolved errors & share your code changes:<br/>
 &#160;&#160; http://www.FreeSMUG.org/forum/t-13404441/<br/>
 If no errors, then please share your final working code in FreeSMUG & also in GitHub, Thank-you.<br/>